Annapurna Base Camp short Trek 11 Days

 • Max.
 Altitude1,300m/4,264ft

-We take an early morning flight to Pokhara also called the city of a beautiful lake.
-The flight from Kathmandu to Pokhara offers great views of the Himalayas, especially, from the right side of the airplane.
-After landing at the Pokhara airport, we will be driving to Kimche through Nayapul and Syauli Bazaar.
-The real trekking starts from Kimche and ends at Ghandruk.
-On the path, you will see incredible mountain terrain, terraced farms, humongous mountains, and subtropical forests.
+We take an early morning flight to Pokhara, also called the city of a beautiful lake.
+The flight from Kathmandu to Pokhara offers excellent views of the Himalayas, especially from the airplane's right side.
+After landing at the Pokhara airport, we will drive to Kimche through Nayapul and Syauli Bazaar.
+The actual trekking starts from Kimche and ends at Ghandruk.
+On the trail, you will see incredible mountain terrain, terraced farms, humongous mountains, and subtropical forests.
 Ghandruk village contains numerous Buddhist monasteries and is rich in traditional customs and lifestyles.
-We will not miss our chance to explore Gurung Museum.
+We will take our chance to explore Gurung Museum.
 From Ghandruk, we can see the spectacular views of Fishtail, Annapurna South, and the Hiunchuli mountains.
+Overnight at Ghandruk

 • AccommodationGuesthouse/Teahouse